Master’s Students – Page 5 – UW Graduate School Skip to content

 Selection Criteria

-• Demonstrated academic focus on aging-related concerns or issues as evidenced through the academic/research statement, curriculum vitae, and letter of recommendation.
+• Demonstrated academic focus on aging-related concerns or issues as demonstrated by the academic/research statement, curriculum vitae, and letter of recommendation.

-• Personal commitment to aging-related concerns and issues as evidenced through the personal statement, letter of recommendation, curriculum vitae, etc.
+• Personal commitment to aging-related concerns and issues as demonstrated by the personal statement, letter of recommendation, curriculum vitae, etc.

-• Academic merit as evidenced through GPA, letter of recommendation, transcript, and curriculum vitae.
+• Academic merit as demonstrated by GPA, letter of recommendation, transcript, and curriculum vitae.

 Questions?